intel-unesp-mcp/infieri2019-session1/README.md

 well-defined left and right sides, and a solid line divides each of them in top and bottom halves.
-The left side corresponds to components on the host processor platform and the right side depicts software components on the Xeon Phi™ coprocessor.
+The left side corresponds to components on the host processor platform and the right side depicts software components on the Xeon Phi coprocessor.
 The top and bottom halves represent the standard operating system notion of hierarchical protection domains[^4]: application code and system interface executes at the user-level, and more trusted, system level operating system and driver code runs at the